mirego/accent/cli/README.md

 - `source`: The path of the document.
 This can contain glob pattern (See [the node glob library] used as a dependancy (https://github.com/isaacs/node-glob))
 - `target`: Path of the target languages
 - `namePattern`: Pattern to use to save the document name in Accent.
-- `root`: Only for the name pattern `fileWithParentDirectory`, relative path to the source root directory
 - `hooks`: List of hooks to be run

 ## Name pattern